Early skyscrapers: Pre-war boom

 The early years of the 20th century saw a range of technically sophisticated, architecturally confident skyscrapers built in New York; academics Sarah Landau and Carl Condit term this "the first great age" of skyscraper building.
 Some were relatively conservative buildings in a classical style, such as the Mutual Life, Atlantic Mutual, and Broad Exchange Buildings, all designed by Clinton and Russell.
 Others broke new ground, including the Flatiron Building which opened in 1903 near Madison Square.
-The Chicago firm of Daniel Hudsdon Burnham designed the 307 ft high, 21 story structure; the unusually shaped, narrow building needed particularly strong wind bracing, while the facade was richly textured and incorporated stylistic features more common in Chicago.
+The Chicago firm of Daniel Hudson Burnham designed the 307 ft high, 21 story structure; the unusually shaped, narrow building needed particularly strong wind bracing, while the facade was richly textured and incorporated stylistic features more common in Chicago.
 A critical and popular success, the Flatiron was likened to the Parthenon of Ancient Greece and became a New York icon.

 The construction of the Singer Tower was announced by the company in 1906, who intended to produce the tallest skyscraper in the world.
 The company already had several low-rise buildings in New York that the tower would be incorporated into and planned to rent out the bottom half of the tower to tenants to subsidize their use of the upper half.
 The skyscraper was designed by Ernest Flagg, a Beaux-Arts advocate and noted critic of existing skyscrapers, who justified taking on the project as a way of generating support for skyscraper reform.
 The design was technically challenging: the tall, narrow tower needed special wind bracing, and the deep bedrock on the site required particularly deep foundations.
 The tower was faced in dark brick and followed the Beaux-Arts style used by the rest of the complex, with a galleried lobby fitted out in Italian marble.
 When it opened in 1908, it had 41 stories and was 612 ft tall; visitors paid $0.50 ($14 in 2020 terms) each to use the observation area at the top of the building.

 The Metropolitan Life Insurance Company Tower was opened in 1909, the culmination of a long building project by N. LeBrun and Sons to hold Metropolitan Life's growing headquarters staff, 2,800 strong by 1909.
 At 700 ft high and with 50 stories, it became the world's new tallest building.
 Metropolitan Life intended the skyscraper to promote the company's image, and the building was surrounded by publicity.
 The tower was featured on the front of prominent magazines such as Scientific American, as well as on the sides of corn flake boxes, coffee packets, and cars.
 The tower was loosely modeled on the Venetian St Mark's Campanile, and featured extensive Early Renaissance-style detailing, with the more modern additions of huge clock faces, electric floodlights for night-time illumination, and an observation deck at the top.
 The design won critical acclaim within the American architectural profession.